 Anthony Johnson, Community Affairs Specialist

-Anthony Johnson is a graduate of Indiana University, School of Public Health with a specialization in social medicine, epidemiology and community health.
-With nearly 8 years of public health research and service experience, he has been worked with national and local agencies to lead several clinical and behavioral studies addressing health disparities around HIV, obesity, workforce development and violence.
+Anthony Johnson holds a Master of Public Health and Bachelor of Arts degree in Biology with a minor in Gender Studies from Indiana University.
+With 10 years of public health research and social service experience, he has been worked with national and local agencies to lead several clinical and behavioral studies addressing health disparities around HIV, obesity, workforce development and youth violence.
 His interests include mixed-method techniques to understanding public health problems through community based participatory research.
 His foundation in scientific and behavioral research, data management and administration has allowed him to mobilize and engage the community on various health projects within universities, non-profit organizations and safety net hospitals.